 Attendance and commitment are also important factors to consider.
 Participants should be able to attend each session, the all-day retreat, and to practice mindfulness at home for 30-45 minutes a day.
 If you already know you will miss more than one session, this might not be the time to enroll in the course.

 Applicants are required to attend an MBSR orientation session before their application will be considered.
 The orientation session is a brief overview of the course, provides context, practical and logistical information, and sets expectations.
-Current workshop dates are:
+Workshop dates for the Summer 2026 course will be hosted in late March and early April - dates will be posted in early March!

 Questions?